Guiding Responsible Purchasing with Integrity, Structure, and Service

 All vendor contracts must be reviewed and signed by authorized signatories of Region 4 ESC.

-Important: Vendors who provide goods or services without a duly executed contract do so at their own risk.
+Vendors who provide goods or services without a duly executed contract do so at their own risk.
 Region 4 ESC will not issue payment for unapproved purchases.

 Purchasing Oversight

-Board establishes procurement rules
+Board establishes procurement rules.

-Purchases of $100,000 or more require Board approval
+Purchases of $100,000 or more require Board approval.

-Supporting Departments & Programs
+Supporting Departments and Programs

-The Procurement Department serves as a central resource and provides support throughout the procurement lifecycle.
+The Procurement department serves as a central resource and provides support throughout the procurement life cycle.

 Guidance on procurement methods